Kong/docs.konghq.com/app/_hub/kong-inc/xml-threat-protection/_index.md

       datatype: number
       description: |
         Maximum size of the localname.
 This applies to tags and attributes.
-        NOTE: If not parsing namespace-aware, this limit will count against the full name (prefix + localname).
+        Note: If parsing isn't namespace-aware, this limit counts against the full name (prefix + localname).
     - name: prefix
       required: semi
       default: 1024 (1 kb)